Heshan, Guangdong

 Situated about 60 km south west of the provincial capital, Guangzhou, Heshan occupies a strategic location on the Pearl River Delta, commanding the northern gateway to Jiangmen's five prefectures.
 Along the opposite bank of the same river, lie the two municipalities of Nanhai and Shunde.
-Heshan is around one hour from Hong Kong and Macau by road.
+Heshan is around three hours from Hong Kong and one hour from Macau by road.
 The city's harbour can accommodate vessels of up to 3000 LT.
 Ships ply from here to Hong Kong directly.

 Name

 Heshan—one of several places in China whose name means "Mount Crane"—takes its name from a nearby mountain thought to resemble the shape of the bird.
 The spelling Heshan derives from the pinyin romanization of the name's Mandarin pronunciation.
 The Postal Map spelling Hokshan was a combination of the local Cantonese pronunciation of the first character and the Mandarin pronunciation of the second.
 Heshan has also been romanized as Ho Shan and Ho-shan.